debear92/the-cozy-cup/README.md

 ## Media

 - Images for the homepage, about us and gallery were taken from [Pexels](https://www.pexels.com/)
-- The GIF in the Thank You page was taken from [GIPHY](https://giphy.com/stickers/coffee-morning-good-U2SEgCvadzuSrEmS1l)
-- The Favicon and the image of the 404 page were designed by myself using [Canva](https://www.canva.com/)
+- The Favicon, the image in the thank you page and the image of the 404 page were designed by myself using [Canva](https://www.canva.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Content